-James Watson oversees all projects implemented by the U.S. Government Business Unit, DAI’s largest operating division.
-As Vice President, he is responsible for ensuring operational excellence and delivering superior development results globally.
+Before taking on the CEIO role, James served as Vice President, U.S. Government Programs, overseeing all projects implemented by the U.S. Government Business Unit, DAI’s largest operating division.
+He was responsible for ensuring operational excellence and delivering superior development results globally.

 James came to DAI after a distinguished 32-year career with the U.S. Agency for International Development (USAID).
 Immediately before joining the firm, he served as USAID’s Development Diplomat in Residence, based at Morehouse College in Atlanta, Georgia, from where he represented USAID across six southern states.